Süleyman Demirel: Ban from politics

-With the military coup on 12 September 1980, Demirel's prime ministry ended and he was kept under surveillance in Hamzaköy, Gelibolu for a month.
+With the military coup on 12 September 1980, Demirel's prime ministership ended and he was kept under surveillance in Hamzaköy, Gelibolu(Gallipoli)for a month.
 He did not resign as chairman of the Justice Party until it was dissolved in 1981.
 With a provisional article in the new Constitution, he and most politicians were banned from politics for 10 years.
 However, he maintained ties with his party's former leaders.
 After political parties were allowed to be established in May 1983, Demirel declared, "I do not build shanty houses on my land with a title deed."
 He did not support the party that the military administration tried to have Bülend Ulusu founded, the Nationalist Democracy Party, nor the Motherland Party (ANAP) led by his protégé Turgut Özal.
-On May 20, 1983, the Great Turkey Party (BTP) was established by former Justice Party members, but it was swiftly banned by the National Security Council on the grounds that it was a continuation of the Justice Party.
+On 20 May 1983, the Great Turkey Party (BTP) was established by former Justice Party members, but it was swiftly banned by the National Security Council on the grounds that it was a continuation of the Justice Party.
 Demirel, along with former CHP and Justice Party members was forced to stay for four months in Zincirbozan, Çanakkale, on the grounds that he violated the political ban.

 Last premiership

 In 1986, Demirel launched a successful campaign for the lifting of pre-1980 politicians' political bans and initiated a referendum on the issue.
 Only 18 days after his political ban was rescinded, he was elected chairman at the extraordinary convention of the True Path Party (DYP), a new successor party to the Justice Party.
 He was re-elected Deputy of Isparta in the 1987 general election.

-Following the 1991 election, Süleyman Demirel became Prime Minister once again in a coalition government with the Social Democratic Populist Party.
+Following the 1991 election, Süleyman Demirel became prime minister once again in a coalition government with the Social Democratic Populist Party.
 Demirel acknowledged the distinction of Kurds being a different ethnicity from Turks, reformed criminal procedure law, removed the ban on all party names and abbreviations accumulated from military coups, and ratified international conventions on trade union freedoms.
 The "Green Card" social security program was also established and the age requirement for retirement was abolished.
 While the government had success combating far-left terrorist groups, the assassinations of journalist Uğur Mumcu and Gendarme commander Eşref Bitlis shocked the country.
 Though both coalition partners advocated for ending the OHAL zone and the village guard system in southeast Anatolia, Operation Provide Comfort meant the policies had to continue in the unstable region.

 During this period, he carried out a strong opposition to his protégé and soon president, Turgut Özal, with whom he prepared the 24 January Decisions.